Stability of Continuous Time Quantum Walks in Complex Networks: Conclusion and Discussion

-In general, heterogeneous networks exhibit greater coherence stability than homogeneous networks with less connectivity.
-Moreover, the stability of such networks is strongly influenced by the initialization of the quantum walker at high-degree nodes, which tends to promote localization and coherence retention under noise but reduces coherence in noiseless conditions.
+Moreover, the value of coherence in a noiseless scenario, particularly in highly connected networks, whose initialization at high-degree nodes tends to promote localization but reduces coherence in the noiseless conditions.
 This observation highlights a fundamental trade-off between localization and coherence.
-The implications of this trade-off are particularly relevant for quantum information processing: coherence can serve as a resource for quantum search algorithms based on quantum walks~\cite{shi2017coherence, su2018coherence}, whereas high fidelity often indicative of localization can be exploited for robust quantum memories~\cite{chandrashekar2015localized}.
+This trade-off is particularly important for quantum information processing.
+In applications where coherence is the main resource, such as quantum search algorithms~\cite{shi2017coherence, su2018coherence}, network topologies such as cycle, Erdős–Rényi, and small-world networks are more suitable because they maintain higher coherence.
+In contrast, for applications that rely on high fidelity and localization, such as robust quantum memories~\cite{chandrashekar2015localized}, star, complete, and scale-free networks are more appropriate.

-Based on our analysis, there is significant scope for future research on quantum coherence stability in noisy environments by investigating additional structural properties of networks and considering the dynamics of multiple continuous-time quantum walkers (multi-CTQWs).
+The present study considers only Markovian single CTQW dynamics on static networks.
+However, the approach can be extended to include non-Markovian effects~\cite{benedetti2016non}, time-dependent network structures~\cite{PhysRevA.100.012306, PhysRevA.100.062325}, and multiple interacting quantum walks (multi-CTQW)~\cite{doi:10.1126/science.1229957, benedetti2012quantum, zhou2024multi, PhysRevLett.127.100406}.
+These results can also be tested experimentally, particularly in photonic waveguide arrays and integrated photonic chips~\cite{qu2022experimental, tang2018experimental, zhou2024multi}, where different network structures can be designed and observed.